goldfix/motioneyeos_ext/README.md

 - Connect via ssh to your Raspberry Pi where Motioneyeos is installed (eg.: `ssh admin@192.168.1.50`)
 - Run the command: `tailscale up` and configure using your Tailscale credentials.
 - Connect local Motioneye website (eg.: `http://192.168.1.50:8765`).
 Remember to use the port: `8765`.
+- To install RClone follow this guide: [Rclone on MotioneyeOS and Motioneye DietPi](#Rclone on MotioneyeOS and Motioneye DietPi)